soplang/soplang/README.md

 Soplang is a programming language with syntax inspired by Somali language, making programming more accessible to Somali speakers.
 It uniquely combines static and dynamic typing systems in one elegant language with a focus on clarity and ease of use.

+**New to Soplang?** Check out our [comprehensive Installation Guide](docs/installation.md) for detailed setup instructions on all platforms.

 ## Features

 - **Powerful type system** - Combines both static typing (`tiro`, `qoraal`, etc.) and dynamic typing (`door`) in one language